utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

 5.  `int count_words(char *s); // the number of words in s`

-Each function definition should appropriately use the arguments and return the correct type declared in the method signature. **You should not modify these method signatures.** Inside the header file you will find helpful comments explaining the purpose of each function.
+Each function definition should appropriately use the arguments and return the correct type declared in the method signature. **Your code should include `tokenizer.h` and not modify the the declarations it contains.** Inside the header file you will find helpful comments explaining the purpose of each function.

 Lastly, you are **not allowed to use any libraries except stdio.h and stdlib.h**